The first rule for any investor is to diversify their portfolio. Even if you are just starting out, the websites you build are your portfolio.

-- The fact the ads are pop -ups and pop-under ads
+- The fact that the ads are pop-ups and pop-under ads

-So should you use propeller ads?
-It really depends on how you want to maximize your revenue and if you don’t mind having multiple ad networks on your website.
-Sometimes when you start to layer more than a few ad networks together, your site can start looking a little spammy.
+So, should you use Propeller Ads?
+It really depends on how you want to maximize your revenue, and whether you mind having multiple ad networks on your website.
+Sometimes, when you start to layer more than a few ad networks together, your site can start looking a little spammy.

 Can it be used in lieu of Adsense if you have decent traffic?
 Absolutely!
-Experience and revenue will definitely depend on your niche, but there’s a few studies that have been done where people have had great success implementing properller ads on their site and sometimes in conjunction with Adsense.
+Experience and revenue will definitely depend on your niche, but there’s a few studies that have been done where people have had great success implementing Propeller Ads on their site and sometimes in conjunction with Adsense.

 - Stream SEO has a great case study showcasing the extra 300/day they made with propeller ads

 - Erik at nopassiveincome.com also has a great article on how to make money with propeller ads